typhonjs-node-esdoc/esdoc-plugin-extends-replace/README.md

 Installation steps:
 - Install `esdoc` or `gulp-esdoc` in `devDependencies` in `package.json`.
 - Install `esdoc-plugin-extends-replace` in `devDependencies` in `package.json`.
-- Create an `esdoc.json` configuration file adding the plugin.
+- Create an `.esdocrc` or `esdoc.json` configuration file adding the plugin.
 - Add `option` -> `replace` data listing the `extends` tag to replace with the partial path on the right.
 - Run ESdoc then profit!